Foxy/eleventy-fundraising-minisite/README.md

 Foxy.io supports using HMAC signatures to cryptographically protect your add-to-cart links and forms.
 Though this is less a concern for non-profit organizations accepting donations, it is nonetheless worth implementing if you're able.

-This minisite includes functionality to make it straightforward to setup the link & form signatue functionality, which is documented below.
+This minisite includes functionality to make it straightforward to setup the link & form signature functionality, which is documented below.
 If you need more information or intend to customize the implementation, please, refer to the documentation at https://wiki.foxycart.com/v/2.0/hmac_validation

 ## Easy setup